 July 06, 2018

-Factors Controlling Seasonal Groundwater and Solute Flux from Snow-Dominated Basins into Streams
+Factors Driving Seasonal Groundwater and Solute Flux from Snow Basins to Streams

 The tight coupling between topography, vegetation, and snow accumulation establishes much of the context of water and solute export from these basins.

 The contribution of groundwater to streams emanating from high-elevation, snow-dominated basins of large topographic relief has not been well studied or understood.
 Now, a research team has examined the coupling of topography, vegetation, and snow accumulation on a seasonal basis in an upper Colorado River basin to develop seasonal stream concentration-discharge (C-Q) relationships.
 The method is applied across scale and within topographically complex, snow-dominated basins.
 First-order controls on seasonal streamflow generation are isolated and hydrochemical conceptual model development is initiated.

 The role of groundwater contribution to snow-dominated, low-order streams residing in basins of large topographic relief was found to be significant; with recharge increasing in the upper subalpine where maximum snow accumulation was coincident with reduced conifer cover and lower canopy densities.
 Error in estimated stream concentrations was attributed to differences in water partitioning, source rock, seasonal shifts in flow paths, and sulfate reduction in floodplain sediments.